 The condition of haemophilia affects one in every 5,000 males, but there are some rare instances when a female can also be affected by the disorder.
 Approximately 60% of people with haemophilia exhibit the severe form of the disorder, while 15% have a moderate form, and the others have mild haemophilia.

 According to the World Federation of Haemophilia (WFH), India occupies a second position in the number of haemophilia patients in the world with nearly 2,00,000 haemophilia projected cases.
 "As per the survey conducted by the World Federation of Haemophilia (Annual Global Survey) of 2016, nearly 50% of the world's Haemophilia population lives in India and over 70% (about 18,353 patients) of haemophilia people do not have enough knowledge or access to treatment."
 Sadly this is due to undetected, undiagnosed and unregistered cases.

-As per the latest report, only 15% of Indians suffering from Haemophilia-A have been identified while the rest remain undiagnosed due to lack of diagnostic facilities.
-To combat against this situation, Haemophilia Federation of India (HFI) is proposing ‘Haemophilia care centres’ to create an effective mechanism for diagnosis, treatment and bring compassionate care for haemophilic patients within their reach.
+As per the latest report, only 15% of Indians suffering from Haemophilia-A have been identified while the rest remain undiagnosed due to a lack of diagnostic facilities.
+To combat this situation, the Haemophilia Federation of India (HFI) is proposing 'Haemophilia care centres' to create an effective mechanism for diagnosis, and treatment and bring compassionate care for haemophilic patients within their reach.

 Types of Haemophilia